yogsototh/yblog/content/Scratch/en/blog/Haskell-the-Hard-Way.md

                       4*x + 2*y < z ]
 ~~~~~~
 </div>
-I won't list all the monads, but there are many of them.
+I won't list all the monads, since there are many of them.
 Using monads simplifies the manipulation of several notions in pure languages.
 In particular, monads are very useful for: